mohitpawar10/mohitpawar10/README.md

 I am a **Full Stack Software Engineer and IT Consultant** with over 5 years of professional experience specializing in the **LAMP/LEMP stack** and the **Laravel ecosystem**.
 I focus on building sustainable, creative technological solutions to solve real-world business problems.

 Throughout my career, I have specialized in developing robust microsites, loyalty platforms, and scalable web applications.
-Beyond code, I am a open-source advocate, an active tech community participant, and apart from tech I am interested in sports, finance and economics.
+Beyond code, I am a massive open-source advocate, an active tech community participant, and deeply interested in finance and economics.

 🌐 **Explore my work:** [mohitpawar10.dev](https://www.mohitpawar10.dev/)